-SQL injection attacks are one of the most common types of attacks used by attackers to exploit the SQL to extract sensitive information.
-SQL injection (SQLi) is a technique for code injection used by attackers to inject malicious code into the application, allowing them to view the sensitive data or modify the data in the database.
+SQL injection attacks are one of the most common types of attacks used by hackers to exploit the SQL servers to extract sensitive information.
+They use SQL queries with user input to exploit web applications or databases.
+SQL injection (SQLi) is a technique for code injection used by attackers to inject malicious code into the application, allowing them to view the sensitive data or modify the data in database.
 In SQL injection attacks, SQL commands are inserted into the input so as to affect the execution of normal commands to get the sensitive data that the application should not have returned.

 In SQL injection attack, the attacker cannot access the complete data from the database but they can add various commands, such as Insert, Modify, and Delete to change the data.
 Such attacks could also lead to the execution of administrative operations, access to the file system, and to install and execute malware.